Peggy Ann Garner: Radio and television

 In 1950, Garner starred as Esther Smith in the radio comedy Meet Me in St. Louis.
 The program ran two months on NBC.

 Garner was a panelist in two television programs, Leave It to the Girls on ABC and NBC and Who Said That? on NBC.
 In 1951, she starred in the comedy Two Girls Named Smith on ABC.

-In summer 1960, she appeared in "The Unfamiliar," an episode of Producer's Choice, and she was cast as Julie in the episode "Stopover" of David McLean's western series Tate.
-In 1960 and again in 1962, she was cast in the episodes "Once Around the Circuit" and "Build My Gallows Low", respectively, on the ABC series Adventures in Paradise, with Gardner McKay.
-During the early 1960s she also appeared in one episode each of Bonanza ("The Rival") and Combat!, both under director Robert Altman (see next section).
+In summer 1960, Garner appeared in "The Unfamiliar", an episode of Producer's Choice, and she was cast as Julie in the episode "Stopover" of David McLean's Western series Tate.
+In 1960 and again in 1962, Garner was cast in the episodes "Once Around the Circuit" and "Build My Gallows Low", respectively, on the ABC series Adventures in Paradise, with Gardner McKay.
+Garner appeared as Edie Brewer in the 1961 Naked City episode "Button in the Haystack" alongside Albert Salmi, to whom she was married at the time, and in which the couple played husband and wife onscreen.
+In 1961, she starred with Richard Boone in the episode "Dream Girl" on Have Gun – Will Travel.
+During the early 1960s, Garner also appeared in one episode each of Bonanza ("The Rival") and Combat!, both under director Robert Altman (see next section).

 Later years

-After Garner's film career ended, she ventured into stage acting and had some success but also worked as a real estate agent and fleet car executive between acting jobs in order to support herself.
-After a decade away from work in feature films, she appeared as the pregnant aunt in the critically acclaimed film, A Wedding (1978), directed by Robert Altman, whom she had worked with on television in the early 1960s.
+After Garner's film career ended, she ventured into stage acting and had some success, but also worked as a real estate agent and fleet car executive between acting jobs to support herself.
+After a decade away from work in feature films, she appeared as the pregnant aunt in the critically acclaimed film, A Wedding (1978), directed by Robert Altman, with whom she had worked on television in the early 1960s.
 Her final screen performance was a small part in a made-for-television feature This Year's Blonde (1980).